hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 Set to enable [flexible privacy groups](../../Concepts/Privacy/Flexible-PrivacyGroups.md).
 Default is `false`.

-Alternative syntax for this option is `--privacy-onchain-groups-enabled`.
+Deprecated syntax for this option is `--privacy-onchain-groups-enabled`.

 ### `privacy-public-key-file`